mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 Eventually, this step may be automated via the SDK, streamlining the distribution process further.

-The next section provides an overview of the mechanisms the SDK provides to access and modify web pages: [Interacting with Web Content](#guide/web-content).
+The next section provides an overview of the SDK's [event-handling framework](#guide/events).

   [Packaging]: #guide/packaging
   [troubleshooting]: #guide/troubleshooting